DavidJCobb/wmp-svg/lab/wmplayer.md

 # Features

+## Rewind

+The intuitively obvious way to implement rewinding &mdash; ignoring all technical considerations and focusing solely on user expectations and the generally accepted definition of the word "rewind" &mdash; would be to just play the video in reverse.
+However, as of this writing, most web browsers don't actually support doing that, i.e. setting a negative `playbackRate` on an `HTMLMediaElement` throws an error.
+Fortunately, Windows Media Player doesn't support that either, and the behavior it *does* use is acceptable enough.

+When Windows Media Player engages "fast rewind," it jumps backward through the video one keyframe at a time, at 5x speed while muting audio.
+We can't jump from keyframe to keyframe, but we can still mimic this behavior well enough.

 ## Shuffle

 The shuffle feature works by maintaining a list of shuffle-eligible playlist indices in parallel to the playlist itself.
 Every time you start playing a given playlist item, that index is removed from the list of shuffle-eligible playlist indices.
 When shuffle is enabled, attempting to advance to the next playlist item instead selects a random index from the list of shuffle-eligible playlist indices.
 We then advance to the playlist item at that index and remove it from the list of shuffle-eligible playlist indices.
 This approach ensures that no playlist item will ever be surfaced twice by shuffle until after all items in the playlist have been played at least once.